 “After decades in this industry, I can spot the projects that are going to unravel under a design-bid-build approach.
 When a remodel touches structure, mechanicals, or electrical systems, miscommunication happens fast—and it’s expensive.
 Our Design-Build model eliminates that.
 I can walk into a home during the planning phase, point out which systems will be affected, and our team immediately begins coordinating the engineering, budgeting, and design details.
 It’s the only way to ensure the build phase runs smoothly,” says Tim.

 Multi-system remodeling requires integrated thinking and detailed coordination.
 As shown, complex home remodel projects require decisions made with a full understanding of how all systems connect.
-The design-build method supports this level of planning and accountability from start to finish.
+The design-build method supports this level of planning, efficiency, and accountability from start to finish.

-We’ve been in business since 1954 and know firsthand that experience truly matters when complexity increases.
+We’ve been in business since 1954 as a design-build firm.
+We know firsthand that experience truly matters when complexity increases.
 At Sweeney, an in-house team works alongside trusted specialists under one roof to manage multi-system remodels with clarity and control.
 This structure supports predictable scheduling, straightforward communication, and problem-solving that happens early rather than deep into the construction phase.

 “If your upcoming remodel affects multiple parts of your home, let’s talk about how our Design-Build approach can bring clarity, confidence, and craftsmanship to every step,” says Tim.